satishjs2297/student-course-registration-api/README.md

 ## Getting Started

-Please follow the below steps to setup and run weather-informer
+Please follow the below steps to setup and run student-course-registration-api

 ### Prerequisites